mikedamay/dasblog-core/source/DasBlog.Tests/FunctionalTests/ComponentTests/ComponentTests.md

 ```
 For failing tests the logs will be printed along with the results.
 If you need to inspect the logs for passing tests
 the the location  is `source/DasBlog.Tests/FunctioalTests/test_results/component_test_results.xml`.
 You will
-need some sort of tool to format them as the results are fairly unreadable.
+need some sort of tool to format them as the results are fairly unreadable in their raw form.

-DasBlog.Tests/FunctionalTests/ComponentTests/appsettings.json can be used to set log levels.
+[DasBlog.Tests/FunctionalTests/ComponentTests/appsettings.json](appsettings.json) can be used to set log levels.
 Note that this
-overrides the settings in DasBlog.Tests/FunctionalTests/appsettings.json.
+overrides the settings in [DasBlog.Tests/FunctionalTests/appsettings.json](../appsettings.json).

-The following code fragment shows a couple of typical component test and a typical test class.
+The following code fragment shows a couple of typical component tests in a typical test class.

 ##### Anatomy of a Component Test
 ```